Walid-1998/os_Ticket_Deployment/README.md

 In this step, we create a database that osTicket will use to store its data.

-First, log into the MariaDB database server:
+This command logs into the MariaDB database server as the root user. sudo runs the command with administrator rights, -u root specifies the username, and -p prompts for the password.
+This step is necessary to access the MariaDB shell so I can create the database and user for osTicket.
 ```
 sudo mysql -u root -p
 ```

-Then create the database and a dedicated user for osTicket:
+These commands create a dedicated database and user for osTicket.
+CREATE DATABASE makes the empty database.
+CREATE USER and GRANT set up a secure user with proper permissions only on the osticket database.
+FLUSH PRIVILEGES applies the changes immediately.
 ```
 CREATE DATABASE osticket;
 CREATE USER 'osticketuser'@'localhost' IDENTIFIED BY 'StrongPassword';